Advocacy

 Tax

-NAVA keeps a watching brief on the impact of the tax system on art and artists.
-NAVA promotes the adoption of tax incentives to encourage investment in the purchase of work by living Australian artists and seeks tax exemptions on government grants to artists.
+NAVA actively monitors the impacts of the tax system on art and artists.
+NAVA advocates for tax incentives to encourage investment in t artworks by living Australian artists and seeks to secure tax exemptions for government grants awarded to artists.

 Visual Arts and Craft Strategy (VACS)

-NAVA continues to assert that the Australian visual and media arts, craft and design sector needs to be adequately supported through the VACS by governments at all levels to ensure its sustainability and be able to achieve its potential nationally and internationally.
+NAVA continues to assert that the Australian visual and media arts, craft and design sector requires adequate support through VACS from governments at all levels.
+This support is imperative for the sector’s sustainability and to unlock its full potential nationally and internationally.